SuperOfficeDocs/superoffice-docs/user-guide/en/request/find.md

 1. Select ![icon][img2] **System settings** > **Categories**.

-2. Point at the category in which you want to search, to make the icons appear to the right.
+2. Point at the category that you want to search, to make the icons appear to the right.

     > [!TIP]
     > If the category is a subcategory, you first need to click the plus sign to the left of the parent category to display the associated subcategories.